-Vitamin C measurement is used to control subvitaminosis and to monitor supplement therapy.
+Vitamin C measurement is used to investigate hypovitaminosis and to monitor supplement therapy.

-Vitamin C (ascorbic acid) is a water-soluble vitamin found in citrus fruits and leafy vegetables and tomatoes.
-Food intake of vitamin C is absorbed by the small intestine and stored in the adrenals, kidneys, spleen, liver and white blood cells.
+Vitamin C (ascorbic acid) is a water-soluble vitamin found in citrus fruits, leafy raw vegetables, and tomatoes.
+Food intake of vitamin C is absorbed by the small intestine and stored in the adrenals, kidneys, spleen, liver, and white blood cells.
 Excess vitamin C is excreted in the urine.
-Vitamin C is important in maintaining cellular structures, in collagen synthesis, in maintaining capillary integrity, in wound healing, in the absorption of iron from the gut and in resistance to infections.
+Vitamin C is important in maintaining cellular structures, in collagen synthesis, in maintaining capillary integrity, in wound healing, in the absorption of iron from the gut, and in resistance to infections.

-Humans, unlike most animals, are unable to synthesize vitamin C endogenously and are therefore an essential component of the diet.
-Vitamin C is required for the synthesis of neuropeptides, the production of adrenal steroid hormones, the promotion of the conversion of trocollagen to collagen, and the metabolism of tyrosine and folic acid.
-It also plays a role in the metabolism of lipids and vitamins and is a powerful antioxidant.
-Specific antioxidant effects of Vitamin C include, inter alia: activating liver detoxification enzymes, blocking and destroying free radicals, preserving and restoring the antioxidant potential of vitamin E, and preventing the formation of carotenoids.
+Humans, unlike most animals, are unable to synthesize vitamin C endogenously and is, therefore, an essential component of the diet.
+Vitamin C is required for the synthesis of neuropeptides, the production of adrenal steroid hormones, the promotion of the conversion of tropocollagen to collagen, and the metabolism of tyrosine and folic acid.
+It also plays a role in the metabolism of lipids and vitamins and is a potent antioxidant.
+Specific antioxidant effects of Vitamin C include, inter alia: activating liver detoxification enzymes, blocking and destroying free radicals, preserving and restoring the antioxidant potential of vitamin E, and preventing the formation of carcinogenic nitrosamines.

 Smoking reduces vitamin C levels.
 Inadequate vitamin C intake results in scurvy development in about 90 days.
-Scurvy is characterized by the inability to form sufficient intercellular substance in the connective tissues, which results in the formation of swollen, ulcerative lesions in the gums, mouth and other tissues.
-Early symptoms can include weakness and easy fatigue as well as difficulty breathing and pain in the joints, bones and muscles.
+Scurvy is characterized by the inability to form sufficient intercellular substances in the connective tissues, which results in the formation of swollen, ulcerative lesions in the gums, mouth, and other tissues.
+Early symptoms can include weakness and easy fatigue as well as difficulty breathing and pain in the joints, bones, and muscles.